Kidnapping of Tiede Herrema: Aftermath

 He eventually returned to Ireland to present an episode of Saturday Live in 1987.
 He and his wife Elizabeth were made honorary Irish citizens in 1975, and he was made a Freeman of the city of Limerick.
 In 2005, he donated his personal papers to the University of Limerick.
-Herrema died in April 2020, only two days after his wife's death and less than a week after his 99th birthday.
+Herrema died in April 2020, 5 days after his wife's death and 3 days after his 99th birthday.